Browse by Medical Category

 The Thoracic Outlet Syndrome Program in the Division of Thoracic Surgery at Massachusetts General Hospital provides expert diagnosis, treatment and support to patients with thoracic outlet syndrome (TOS) and related conditions.

-TOS is an uncommon disorder caused by pressure on the nerves in an area called the brachial plexus, or on the blood vessels just behind the collarbone.
-There are three types of TOS: neurogenic (NTOS), venous (VTOS) and arterial (ATOS).
+Thoracic outlet syndrome is an uncommon disorder caused by pressure on the nerves in an area called the brachial plexus, or on the blood vessels just behind the collarbone.
+There are three types of thoracic outlet syndrome:

 The symptoms for each patient usually vary, but may include pain and tingling in the arm, neck, shoulder, upper chest and back.

-TOS can be extremely difficult to diagnose and treat.
+Thoracic outlet syndrome can be extremely difficult to diagnose and treat.
 Doctors who treat TOS often have differing opinions and approaches to patient care.
-At Mass General, our approach is to recommend a combination of physical and drug therapy as a first line of defense before surgery.
+At Mass General, our approach is to recommend a combination of physical and drug therapy as initial treatment before surgery.
 Patients who do not respond to this approach may be evaluated for surgical treatment.
 Qualified patients will meet with their surgeon to discuss their options.

-Our doctors are highly skilled in properly diagnosing and treating TOS.
-Our program attracts patients from New England and all over the country who may suffer from TOS.
+Our doctors are highly skilled in properly diagnosing and treating thoracic outlet syndrome.
+Our program attracts patients from New England and all over the country who may suffer from thoracic outlet syndrome.
 Mass General is a major referral center for this disorder, and our physicians have a history of offering solutions for patients whose prior treatments were unsuccessful.
 We work collaboratively with specialists across various disciplines at Mass General to provide expert care to our patients with the goal of achieving the best possible outcomes.
 These areas include:

 Our experts customize a diagnostic and treatment program for each patient.
-A diagnosis is established by ruling out other disorders and then testing to see if the condition involves the nerves (NTOS), the blood vessels (VTOS or ATOS) or some combination of these.
+A diagnostic treatment process begins by evaluating other disorders and then testing to see if the condition involves the nerves (NTOS), the blood vessels (VTOS or ATOS) or some combination.

 Our thorough clinical assessment begins with a detailed history and physical examination during the initial office visit.
 Additional examinations are tailored to each patient’s needs and may include: